Updated on December 1, 2023.

 But green tea extract may be able to do more than potentially boost your energy levels.
 Aside from caffeine, it also contains an antioxidant known as Epigallocatechin gallate (EGCG).
-Studies suggest that EGCG may help fight inflammation by lowering oxidative cell stress .
+Studies suggest that EGCG may help fight inflammation by lowering oxidative stress in the body’s cells .

 In addition, some studies suggest green tea extract supplements may be even more effective at reducing inflammation when paired with exercise .

 While you can consume some levels of EGCG through green teas and other drinks and foods containing green tea, these aren’t often required to list the amount on their nutritional labels.
 For that reason, if you’d like to add this supplement to your diet, it may be beneficial to seek out a supplement form, so you know exactly how much you’re taking.

 Bromelain, an enzyme found in pineapples, has shown promise for its anti-inflammatory effects and possibly its ability to ease joint pain.
 Studies on bromelain have revealed potential benefits in reducing symptoms associated with osteoarthritis and rheumatoid arthritis.
 Although further research is needed, bromelain could also be a natural alternative to nonsteroidal anti-inflammatory drugs (NSAIDs).

 Aside from eating pineapples or drinking pineapple juice, bromelain can be taken as a health supplement for inflammation and joint support.
 A typical recommended dose is 500 mg daily.